sketchbuch/obsidian-knowledge-base/README.md

 ---

-Although made in [Markdown](https://www.markdownguide.org/), this is an Obsidian Vault and is best viewed with [Obsidian](https://obsidian.md/) as MediaWiki style links are used throughout which are not recognised by Github as it is non-standard markdown.
+Although made in [Markdown](https://www.markdownguide.org/), this is an Obsidian Vault and is best viewed with [Obsidian](https://obsidian.md/) as MediaWiki style links are used throughout which are not recognised by GitHub as it is non-standard markdown.

 ## Obsidian Settings